War’s trauma apparent in portraits of Gazan children

-Suzy Ishkontana clings to her new toys and clothes, but mostly to her dad.
+Suzy Ishkontana, 7, clings to her new toys and clothes, but mostly to her dad.

 For hours, they were separated under the rubble of their family’s home.
 Now she cannot bear to be apart.